xiongyongfeng/AMRHT2D/README.md

 # AMRHT2D
-A tool to solve PDEs
+A tool to generate meshs